gbraad-unitedstack/tools-training/md/slides.md

 ## ARP
-Addression Resolution Protocol is used to find the address of a network neighbor for an IPv4 address.
+Address Resolution Protocol is used to find the address of a network neighbor for an IPv4 address.

 Whenever you try to ping an IP aadress on the network, your system has to turn